Validate Your European Patent in Spain

 - Request a Unitary Patent (for participating states only).

-What are Validations of European Patents in Spain?
+What Is a Validation of a European Patent in Spain?

 Validation is the legal process required for a granted European patent to take effect in Spain, which must be conducted within a specific time window.